Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/align.rst

 :Left: :kbd:`Ctrl-Numpad3`

 Holding :kbd:`Shift` aligns the view relative to the active selection.
-So you can for example, view a rotated objects side, or align the view to the active face in mesh edit-mode.
+So you can for example, view a rotated objects side, or align the view to the active face in mesh Edit Mode.

 Align View Menu